 The Monessen Recreation Board is responsible for assisting in providing recreational opportunities in public parks, sports facilities, and other recreational areas within the City of Monessen.
-This board was founded in 1971, and after going on hiatus, was reformed in 2017, with an amendment made to its founding ordinance in 2018.
+This board was founded in 1971, and after going on hiatus, was reformed in 2017, with an amendment made to its founding ordinance in 2018, and another amendment in 2021.
 The Mayor and City Council select five members to each serve a five-year term.

 ReAnna Merritt, Treasurer 01/01/2021 – 12/31/2025

 Karla Spangler 4/13/2021 -12/31/2024